Current Residents

 Welcome from the Department of Anesthesiology at Columbia University Irving Medical Center (CUIMC) and NewYork-Presbyterian Hospital!

-We are pleased and excited that you are considering our program for your residency.
+We are excited that you are considering our program for your residency.
 Each year, we welcome some of the best physicians in the country–and beyond–to our training program.
-See the gallery above to learn more about some of our residents, who come from across the United States as indicated on the residency map at left.
-And click on the left menu to see all of our current world-class anesthesiologists-in-training, year by year.

 The Columbia Anesthesiology Residency Program offers trainees the opportunity to develop the fundamentals of safe anesthesia practice and leadership skills while caring for some of the sickest patients in the world and learning from experts in anesthesiology, surgery, and medicine.